mignz/GlobalTab/README.md

 ## Changing browser

-This repository contains the extension for both Google Chrome and Firefox.
-To change between the two, rename the manifest file to `manifest.json` for the correct browser.
+This repository contains the manifest for both Google Chrome and Firefox.
+To change between the two, rename the file to `manifest.json` for the correct browser.